woofwoofinc/rktmachine/docs/releasing.rst

 First build an archive in Xcode by selecting ``Product -> Archive``.
 On success this opens a listing of the previously built archives.
 Select the latest, i.e. the one just created, and use the export options from the panel on the right hand side to export the archive as a macOS app.
+Use the "Export App" option to export without resigning.

 This prompts for a location to write the exported macOS app.
 Change to this directory in the terminal once it is complete.
 There will be a